AlexsLemonade/training-modules/scRNA-seq/setup/README.md

 If more cores are available, the `--cores` argument can be increased.

 `--keep-going` and `--restart-times 2` are there because I did have issues with occasional download steps failing.
-This should prevent the whole workflow from requiring repeptition if an individual download fails (and hopefully it will succeed on one of the retries).
+This should prevent the whole workflow from requiring repetition if an individual download fails (and hopefully it will succeed on one of the retries).

 ## 10X data